phyleria/wth-write-a-thon/CONTRIBUTING.md

 ### 5. Create a Pull Request
 - Go to the original repository and click “Compare & Pull Request”.
-- Include a short summary of your pull request.
+- Include a summary of your pull request.

 ## Writing Guidelines
 - Use simple, beginner-friendly language.